whpress/RandomBarcodes/README.md

 ### Paper Abstract

 Predefined sets of short DNA sequences are commonly used as barcodes to identify individual biomolecules in pooled populations.
 Such use requires either sufficiently small DNA error rates, or else an error-correction methodology.
 Most existing DNA error-correcting codes (ECCs) correct only one or two errors per barcode in sets of typically less than or the order of 10^4 barcodes.
 We here consider the use of random barcodes of sufficient length that they remain accurately decodable even with 6 or more errors and even at 10 or 20 percent nucleotide error rates.
 We show that length about 34 nt is sufficient even with as many as 10^6 or more barcodes.
 The obvious objection to this scheme is that it requires comparing every read to every possible barcode by a slow Levenshtein or Needleman-Wunsch comparison.
 We show that several orders of magnitude speedup can be achieved by (i) a fast triage method that compares only trimer (three consecutive nucleotide) occurence statistics, precomputed in linear time for both reads and barcodes, and (ii) the massive parallelism available on today's even commodity-grade GPUs.
 With 10^6 barcodes of length 34 and 10% DNA errors (substitutions and indels) we achieve in simulation 99.9% precision (decode accuracy) with 98.8% recall (read acceptance rate).
 Similarly high precision with somewhat smaller recall is achievable even with 20% DNA errors.
 The amortized computation cost on a commodity workstation with two GPUs (2022 capability and price) is estimated as between USD 0.15 and USD 0.60 per million decoded reads.

+### License (MIT License) ###

+Copyright (c) 2023 William H. Press

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.